lokenx/plexrequests-django/README.md

 #Plex Requests

+**This project is no longer maintained.
+Please checkout [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) for an updated project!**

+---

 __Update 2:__ The meteor version of plex requests has switched to my main focus for now.
 It's got the same features as this version including CP integration.
 I'm putting a hold on this version for the time being.
 Check the meteor repo out [here](https://github.com/lokenx/plexrequests-meteor)!

 __Update:__ I've also started working on a meteor application that does most of what the Django version does.
 Why the change?
 I was playing around with the JS version and wondered if I could make the whole application that way...enter Meteor!
 I'm bringing it up to the same features the Django one has, and it includes the extra ability to view requested movies as well!
 Check the repo out [here](https://github.com/lokenx/plexrequests-meteor)!